spencertipping/tau/doc/pi0-gc.md

 Taken to its logical conclusion, we end up with a shared heap that can span all γs within a Φ. All that's needed is a way to drop heap-references into UTF9 values, rewriting them as needed at the Φ boundaries.
 This is all invisible to the user, who can assume UTF9s are immutable and manipulated as though they were being fully copied at every step.

+This page is about GC design; for the implementation outline, see [π₀ GC algorithm](pi0-gc-algorithm.md).

 ## UTF9 flagging
 Most UTF9 values are allocated inline: a tuple physically contains its elements, for example.
 This is convenient from a GC perspective because it means we can just copy the value as a single block without inspecting its contents, and all internal offsets are also preserved. **However,** that's not the whole story.